scottyschup/ruby-curriculum/language-basics/classes.md

 Estimated time: 2.5hrs

 ### Students and Courses
-Write a set of coursees to model Students and Courses.
+Write a set of courses to model Students and Courses.

 * `Student#initialize` should take a first and last name.
 * `Student.name` should return the concatenation of the student's first and last name.
-* `Student#coursees` should return a list of the `Course`es in which the student is enrolled.
+* `Student#coursers` should return a list of the `Course`es in which the student is enrolled.
-* `Student#enroll` should take a `Course` object, add it to the student's list of coursees, and update the `Course`'s list of enrolled students.
+* `Student#enroll` should take a `Course` object, add it to the student's list of courses, and update the `Course`'s list of enrolled students.
 * `Student#course_load` should return a hash of departments to # of credits the student is taking in that department